lilyhoratio/mastermind/README.md

 - [x] Ability to guess the combinations of 4 numbers
 - [x] Ability to view the history of guesses and their feedback
 - [x] The number of guesses remaining is displayed
+- [x] A random number is generated using the random.org API

 Extra features:

 - [x] Ability to toggle viewing the code combination for easier user testing
 - [x] Conditional rendering of won game vs. lost game pop-ups
-- [x] Ability to restart game by generating a new code combination - in pop-up when user wins or loses game, and the "Generate new code" component
+- [x] Ability to restart the game by generating a new code combination (in pop-up when user wins or loses game, and the "Generate new code" component) which resets relevant state
 - [x] Computer gives feedback after each guess with the count of exact (correct digit/location) vs. fuzzy matches (correct digit, not location)
 - [x] User is prevented from accessing the input form after guessing the correct combination or when they reach 10 tries (form disappears)